What are the responsibilities and job description for the Training and Development Program Manager position at State of Louisiana?

 No Civil Service test score is required in order to be considered for this vacancy.

-To apply for this vacancy, click on the “Apply” link above and complete an electronic application which can be used for this vacancy as well as future job opportunities.
-Applicants are responsible for checking the status of their application to determine where they are in the recruitment process.
-Further status message information is located under the information section of the Current Job Opportunities page.
+To apply for this vacancy, click on the "Apply" link above and complete an electronic application which can be used for this vacancy as well as future job opportunities.
+Applicants are responsible for checking the status of their application to determine where they are in the recruitment process by selecting the 'Applications' link after logging into their account.

 *Resumes WILL NOT be accepted in lieu of completed education and experience sections on your application.
 Applications may be rejected if incomplete.*

-Applicants qualifying based on college training or receipt of a baccalaureate degree will be required to submit an official college transcript to verify credentials claimed prior to appointment.
-Please make every effort to attach a copy of your transcript to your application.
-The transcripts can be added as an attachment to your online application or faxed to (225) 219-1041.
+Please make every effort to attach a copy of your transcript to your application if possible (PDF format preferred).
 The selected candidate will be required to submit original documentation upon hire.

 Six years of experience in planning, developing, delivering, or evaluating training programs or academic instruction; human resources, or social services; OR